GabeScott/standard-works-vault/General Conference/2025 April - “Draw Near unto Me”.md

 In my youth, I experienced the joy of coming closer to the Savior—and of His coming closer to me—through simple acts of obedience to the commandments.
 When I was young, the sacrament was offered during an evening meeting.
 I can still remember one specific night, more than 75 years ago, when it was dark and cold outside.
 I remember a feeling of light and warmth as I realized that I had kept the commandment to gather with the Saints to partake of the sacrament, covenanting with our Heavenly Father to always remember His Son and keep His commandments.

-At the end of the meeting that night, we sang the hymn “Abide with Me; ’Tis Eventide,” with the memorable words “O Savior, stay this night with me.”
+At the end of the meeting that night, we sang the hymn “Abide with Me; ’Tis Eventide,” with the memorable words “O Savior, stay this night with me.”[^2]

 These words brought an overwhelming sense of the Spirit to me, even as a young boy.
 I felt the Savior’s love and closeness that evening through the comfort of the Holy Ghost.